Subscribe Now: 1 Full Year for Only $14.95!

-Walt Disney World’s flagship hotel is inspired by Florida’s grand Victorian seaside resorts from the turn of the last century.
-A complex of four- and five-story white frame buildings, the Grand Floridian integrates verandas, intricate latticework, dormers, and turrets beneath a red-shingle roof to capture the most memorable elements of 19th- century ocean-resort architecture.
+Walt Disney World's flagship hotel is inspired by Florida’s grand Victorian seaside resorts.
+A complex of four-and five-story white frame buildings, the Grand Floridian integrates verandas, intricate latticework, dormers, and turrets beneath a red-shingle roof to capture the most memorable elements of 19th-century ocean-resort architecture.
 Covering 40 acres along Seven Seas Lagoon, the Grand Floridian offers lovely pools, white-sand beaches, and a multifaceted marina.

-The 867 guest rooms, with wood trim and soft goods (curtains, linens, towels, and the like) in tones of peach, pink, and green, are luxurious but not stuffy or too feminine.
+The 867 guest rooms, with wood trim and soft goods (curtains, linens, towels, and the like) in tones of deep red, gold, and tan, are luxurious, though we think the mocha-colored walls are a little dark at night.
 The woodwork, marble-topped sinks, and ceiling fans amplify the Victorian theme.
-Large by any standard, the typical room is 440 square feet (dormer rooms are smaller) and furnished with two queen beds, a daybed, a reading chair, and a table with two side chairs.
+Large by any standard, the typical room is 440 square feet (dormer rooms are smaller) and furnished with two queen beds, a daybed, a reading chair, and a small desk with chair.
 Many rooms have a balcony.
+All rooms have a coffeemaker and a large dresser–TV stand with mini-fridge.

 Most reader comments concerning the Grand Floridian are positive.
 First, from a Durham, North Carolina, mother of two preschoolers: